Items filtered by date: September 2021

 If you are experiencing the symptoms of poor circulation in your lower limbs, such as numbness, tingling, coldness, pain, or muscle cramps, your podiatrist may want to perform a vascular test.
 One common way to screen for poor circulation in the feet and ankles is through Doppler ultrasound.
 A Doppler ultrasound uses sound waves to create images of the blood flow in your arteries and veins.
 This simple, painless, and noninvasive screening measure can be used to diagnose peripheral artery disease and other common causes of poor lower limb circulation.
 There are several types of Doppler ultrasounds.
 A color Doppler helps visualize the movement, speed, and direction of blood flow in color.
 A duplex Doppler takes images of blood vessels and graphs data about the blood flow.
 To learn more about Doppler ultrasounds and other vascular tests for the lower limbs, please consult with a podiatrist.

 Vascular testing plays an important part in diagnosing disease like peripheral artery disease.
 If you have symptoms of peripheral artery disease, or diabetes, consult with Dr. Michael T. Hames from Florence Foot Center.
-Our doctor will assess your condition and provide you with quality foot treatment.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 What Is Vascular Testing?